giqbal/databricksConnectDocker/README.md

 * Click + (Create new CodeSpace)
 * Follow the prompts

+Set up and configure the [Databricks VSCode Extension](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode) using instructions in the `Setup and Configuration (VSCode Connection Manager)` section.

 ## Test it out

+### Test Databricks connection
 First from command prompt check that you databricks connect install can connect:

 ```shell
 databricks-connect test
 ```

+### Run some Python code
 To run python code create a test.py file and paste this code:
 ```python
 from pyspark.sql import SparkSession